chunnlp/draft_for_blog/draft.md

 * Docker takes less hard disk space
 * Docker takes less RAM to operate
 * Docker containers can boot within seconds
+* Containerized software will always run the same, regardless of the environment

 For a more detailed comparison, you can take a look at this thread on StackOverflow: [How is Docker different from VM?](https://stackoverflow.com/questions/16047306/how-is-docker-different-from-a-normal-virtual-machine)